Easter parade: The New York parade

 In 1933, American songwriter Irving Berlin wrote the music for a revue on Broadway called As Thousands Cheer.
 It included his song "Easter Parade", which he had been working on for fifteen years, and in which he had finally captured the essence of the parade.
 Both the song and the revue were tremendously popular.
 The song became a standard, and fifteen years later was the basis for the film Easter Parade.

 By the mid-20th century, the parade's religious aspects had faded, and it was mostly seen as a demonstration of American prosperity.
-The year 1946 saw a resurgence of stunts, pranks, and extravagant behavior.
+1946 saw a resurgence of stunts, pranks, and extravagant behavior.
 In 1947, the State Department's Voice of America did a radio broadcast of the Fifth Avenue parade to the Soviet Union, the idea being to show the economic inferiority of the Soviet system.
 In 1955, The Saturday Evening Post stated that New York's springtime pageant was only an incidental celebration of a religious holiday, and had become a reflection of the fact that, in America, a person was as good as the clothes and other goods he or she was able to buy.
 The parade itself had become an unstructured, boundless event, with no apparent beginning, ending, organization, or purpose.
 What had begun in the 1870s as a parade of refinement and religious display had become, to some critics, merely an ostentatious frolic.

 Today, New Yorkers celebrate Easter parade and bonnet festival with great enthusiasm.
 Celebrations are enjoyed both by families wearing Sunday best and people and pets in outlandish costumes, often paying homage to the parade's former glory by, to cite a typical example, wearing garish hats with live birds in flower-adorned cages.
 New Yorkers of all ages and types participate and it's popular with the festive set.
-It takes place on Fifth Avenue (around 49th to 57th Streets) in Manhattan from 10 a.m. to 4 p.m. on Easter Sunday.
-Anyone may participate and dressing up is highly encouraged.
+It takes place on Fifth Avenue, around 49th to 57th Streets, in Manhattan from 10 a.m. to 4 p.m. on Easter Sunday.
+Anyone may participate, and dressing up is highly encouraged.
 One of the most popular accessories are bonnets of all styles and shapes.

+In 2020, the Easter parade in Manhattan, New York, was cancelled due to the coronavirus pandemic.